R-Dson/llamate/README.md

 ## Usage ⚡

 #### 1. Add and Download a Model
 You can use a pre-configured alias or a full Huggingface repository link.
+All available aliases can be found on [R-Dson/llamate-alias](https://github.com/R-Dson/llamate-alias/blob/main/README.md).

 ```bash
 # Add and automatically download using an alias